Sergei and Oleg play in the park with a colourful kite

 What optional extras can you get with private health insurance?

-In some cases, you can tailor your private medical insurance policy to your needs and budget.
+In some cases, you can tailor your private healthcare insurance policy to your needs and budget.
 You could include add-ons like:

 • Dental care